Atributties/ProjectPeak/CONTRIBUTE.md

-# Contributing to WishlistMCM
+# Contributing to Project Peak

-Thank you for considering contributing to WishlistMCM!
+Thank you for considering contributing to Project Peak!
 We welcome all contributions, including bug fixes, feature implementations, and documentation improvements.
+Here are some guidelines for contributing.

 ## Technologies Used

-#### WishlistMCM is built using the following technologies:
+#### Project Peak is built using the following technologies:

 * Java
 * Spring Boot
+* Spring Web
 * MySQL
 * HTML
 * CSS
+* Tailwind
 * Thymeleaf
 * Docker
 * Tomcat

 ## Getting Started

-#### To get started contributing to projectPeak, you'll need to:
+#### To get started contributing to project Peak, you'll need to:

 1. Fork the repository
 2. Clone your forked repository to your local machine